elxris/Turnip-Calculator/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Version of the tool**
 It is at the bottom right corner.
+We only accept issues from >1.9.0

 **Describe the bug**
 A clear and concise description of what the bug is.